Pugnacious/blog/_posts/2021-03-27-Chaotica-An-Introduction.markdown

 One option is to import a fractal from Apophysis.
 In that software hit Edit --> Copy to copy your flame.
 Then go to Chaotica, and hit Edit --> Paste XML from Clipboard.
 That will pull the flame from apophysis and convert it to Chaotica.
- The formats are not interchangable at this time.
+ The formats are not interchangeable at this time.
 Currently there is no official way to go from Chaotica back to Apophysis.
 If you want to get advanced and do xaos editing, it's suggested to start in Apophysis and render in Chaotica.